-4. Be vulnerable and share if you can.
-Nothing builds trust like honesty and vulnerability.
-Let them know that you don’t expect perfection; you aren’t perfect either.
+4. Be vulnerable and share if you can, since nothing builds trust like honesty and vulnerability.
+Let them know that you don’t expect perfection, because you aren’t perfect either.
 If they are receptive, you can share some of your coping mechanisms.

-5. Brainstorm solutions together.
-Let them know you care about and believe in them.
+5. Brainstorm solutions together, then let them know you care about and believe in them.
 “We hired you because you are good at this, so let’s work together to elevate the performance of the team, and achieve the organization’s vision.”

 Taking the time to talk to our “difficult people” can pay rich dividends.
 When you get to the root of the problem, show that you care and are invested in their success, you can create trustworthy and loyal employees.

 For help with ideas to help your people, contact TAC.
 Follow TAC on any of these platforms: